Woos Whoopee

-Woos Whoopee (sometimes referred to as Felix the Cat in Woos Whoopee or Felix Woos Whoopee) is a surreal, animated 1930 Felix the Cat short subject produced by Pat Sullivan.
+Woos Whoopee (sometimes referred to as Felix the Cat in Woos Whoopee or Felix Woos Whoopee) is a surreal, animated 1930 Felix the Cat short subject produced by Pat Sullivan and directed by Otto Messmer.

 Summary

 The short opens with a long shot of a large, urban building swaying in time to the loud strains of "There'll Be a Hot Time in the Old Town Tonight" within, added to the film in later years.
 Next, the entrance to the "Whoopee Club" is shown with letters spelling out the name of the establishment one at a time.
 The camera, and therefore the viewer, is "brought into" the club through the front door.
 A group of anthropomorphic barnyard animals, among them Felix the Cat, are shown drinking and carousing.
 Felix himself is first shown standing atop a table with a foaming mug of beer in hand.
 Party horns are blown and confetti is thrown in the air as Felix downs his mug of beer.
 At home is the unnamed "Mrs. Felix".
 She is first seen seated by a grandfather clock showing a time of 2:00.
 A rolling pin is in her right hand and her frequent looks at the time and her angry expressions make it clear as to her intended use of the implement.

 The next scene is back at the Whoopee Club.
 Felix and a male rabbit are shown dancing solo in what appears to be a dance contest.
 The two stops and each pulls out a bottle of beer from within their selves and drink them in unison to the cheers of the onlooking animals.

 A clock tower showing a time of 3 am raises its own dome.
 A hammer at the end of a mechanical arm extends out toward the left and strikes the hour on the dome; the Moon has a face a la the man in the Moon which visibly reacts to the sounding of the clock tower.
 Things are starting to quiet down in The Whoopee Club, but Felix continues to revel with party favors, using one to retrieve a bottle of beer from an unsuspecting rabbit patron.
 He downs the bottle, laughing the entire time and pirouettes into the camera, momentarily obscuring the scene until he pirouettes away, still laughing.

 Mrs. Felix is now shown waiting and pacing by the grandfather clock (which shows a time of 3:30) in much the same style as her husband.
 The inebriated Felix waves a goodbye through the front door of the club to the patrons inside, falling off the front step as he turns to leave.
 He tips the entire top of his head as if it were a hat and staggers toward the camera and out of frame to the left.